jonlpersson/ed-latimore/site/_posts/2021-10-10-how-to-write-instagram-captions-that-increase-engagement.md

 ## Write long captions

 Don't be afraid to write longer captions.
-They don't have to be the size of a full blown article, but think of your captions as microblogging.
+They don't have to be the size of a full-blown article, but think of your captions as microblogging.
 The goal of the caption is to drive engagement.
 This is the meta-strategy of writing captions.&nbsp;

 Greater engagement leads to greater exposure to your content and increases the likelihood that you’ll be able to grow your account.

 There are two parts of your engagement that your writing influences: the comments and the saves.
-The caption doesn't really affect the other two measures of engagement.&nbsp;
+The caption doesn't affect the other two measures of engagement.&nbsp;

 People like the image based on the image.
 It’s a near instinctive reaction to double-tap on a photo.
-When people share, they’re also sharing based on the content of the image.
-In fact, a share doesn’t show the entire caption when it’s done through the Instagram stories.
+When people share, they also share based on the image’s content.
+A share doesn’t show the entire caption when it’s done through Instagram stories.
 It only shows the first sentence.

 People will comment on your captions if you write something compelling, engaging, and thought-provoking.
 They will also save your posts so they can easily return to them for the message you place in your captions.
-This will boost your engagement levels and, directly and indirectly, leading to more people liking and sharing.
+This will boost your engagement levels and, directly and indirectly, lead to more people liking and sharing.

 ### Include a call to action (CTA)